 Selling kits and equipment to make your own commercial quality beer, wine, cider and/or spirits (with the appropriate licence), customers can easily produce commercial quality alcohol by following the simple instructions, in the comfort of their home, for a fraction of the price.

 The Home Brew Boat travels around the country trading at boating festivals, and on the towpath whenever possible.
-February 2016 marked the second anniversary of trading.
+February 2018 marks the fourth anniversary of trading.

 Purchases can also be made through the on-line shop at www.thehomebrewboat.co.uk.
 Barry’s discovered a variety of ingenious ways of getting stock delivered to the boat wherever it may be located, and importantly home brew supplies couriered or posted to customers anywhere in the UK (in fact he even sent an order to Spain in 2014, after the purchaser covered the extra postage involved).